Record call with OBS

 Use OBS to record the audio and video of a call

-If you're looking for a way to record the audio and video of your Tuple calls, OBS is a solid choice.
-This guide will help you get set up to automatically record your calls.
+OBS is a solid way to record the audio and video of your Tuple calls.
+This guide gets you set up to record your calls automatically.

 Install OBS